Broadband Equity, Access, and Deployment – BEAD Grant

 Internet Access in Michigan

 High-speed internet is undeniably crucial in today’s world.
 However, in Michigan, not everyone enjoys equal access to it, highlighting what’s commonly referred to as the digital divide.
 As of 2023, a staggering 492,000 homes in Michigan lack adequate high-speed internet service.
 Furthermore, another 730,000 homes grapple with challenges such as cost, device access, and digital literacy.
 Consequently, this indicates that around 30% of Michigan homes face some form of digital divide.
-Alarmingly, this issue is more pronounced among low-income households, the elderly, and racial or ethnic minorities.
 Additionally, given that the majority of Michigan’s counties are rural, securing and affording broadband becomes even more challenging.

 High-speed internet is essential for various aspects of daily life, including education, employment, healthcare, and more.
 Intriguingly, the Michigan Department of Labor and Economic Opportunities believes that making broadband universally available could unlock significant economic opportunities annually.
 Ultimately, Michigan aspires to bridge the Digital Divide and enhance digital equity.